bratpeki/modern-milkytracker-guide/docs/ui.md

 A popup window which, as suggested, removes every piece of data of a certain type from the module.
 The options include:

+- `All`: Closes the opened module and creates the started module `Untitled.xm`.
-- `Song`: All pattern and song order data.
+- `Song`: Delete all pattern and song order data.
-- `Patns`: All the note and effect data of the current pattern.
+- `Patns`: Delete all the note and effect data of the current pattern.
-- `Insts`: The data of all the instruments.
+- `Insts`: Delete the data of all the instruments.

 Undoable.